jakkkubbb/ivs_projekt_2/README.md

 ## Function description
 ---------

-A simple calculator created as part of a team project.
+A simple calculator and stddev apps created as part of a team project.

 ## Platforms
 ---------